marcderbauer/bloom/README.md

 ## :chart_with_downwards_trend: Training
   Training can easily be run by executing the <code>main.py</code>.
-  If you have [Weights & Biases](https://wandb.ai) set up, you add a flag to activate it as such
+  If you have [Weights & Biases](https://wandb.ai) set up, you add a flag to activate it as such:
   ```
   python3 main.py --wandb
   ```